On lower bounds for the distances between APN functions

-If $\mult_S(p) >0$, we call $p$ an \textit{exclude point} of $S$.
-We call $S$ a \textit{maximal Sidon set} if $S$ is a Sidon set such that any point in $\F_2^n \setminus S$ has nonzero exclude multiplicity as such a set cannot be contained in a strictly larger Sidon set.
+Indeed, for a Sidon set $S \subseteq \F_2^n$, the exclude multiplicity $\mult_S(p)$ of some point $p \in \F_2^n \setminus S$ is equal to the number of 2-dimensional affine subspaces in $S \cup \set{p}$, which are necessarily not contained in a Sidon set by definition.
+We call a Sidon set $S$ \textit{maximal} if it cannot be contained in a strictly larger Sidon set.
+Equivalently, any point in $\F_2^n \setminus S$ has nonzero exclude multiplicity with respect to $S$.
 Carlet demonstrated in \cite{carlet_apnGraphMaximal} that the graph of any APN function is a maximal Sidon set if and only if any two distinct APN functions have a Hamming distance strictly greater than $1$.

-For an APN function $F\colon \F_2^n \to \F_2^n$, we will observe that the $\Pi_F$ CCZ-invariant from \cite{DistanceBetweenAPNFunctions2020} has a very natural connection to the exclude multiplicities of $\graph F$.
-More precisely, if $F$ is APN, then we have the following relation: